-With warm weather approaching, many Washington drivers may choose to forego their gas guzzler and instead opt for helmet hair.
+With warm weather upon us, many Washington drivers may choose to forego their gas guzzler and instead opt for helmet hair.
 While Washington has many laws specifically designed to protect bicyclists, riders often face increased risks while sharing the road with cars and trucks.
 Bike riders must understand the risks of road traffic and should follow common tips to stay safe.
 Since bicyclists have similar rights on the road, Washington attorneys can help manage injury claims after a car accident.

 Bicyclists face many dangers out on the road.
 With their smaller frames, drivers will often fail to see bikes along the street.
 Some drivers fail to acknowledge that bicyclists have the same rights as drivers on the road and can even share the same rights as pedestrians off the road.
 Without a metal frame surrounding them or airbags to deploy, one blind-spot can lead to disastrous results if a car swerves unexpectedly.

 To stay safe, bicyclists should always follow basic safety tips on the road: